The {\em 4DLO} and other tubing models of $S^3$ symmetry: Quaternionic groups as the symmetries of

-As an example, orient a tetrahedron so that its vertices are $(1,1,1)$ and permutations of $(-1,-1,1)$, (that is, every other vertex of the unit cube) and let $T$ be its rotational symmetry group.
-It happens that the twenty-four points $V_{24}$ are the binary tetrahedral group $T^*$: The four pairs of $V_8$ correspond to the identity and the three 2-fold rotations, and the eight pairs of $V_{16}$ correspond to the eight 3-fold rotations.
+The 24-cell is related to the symmetries of the tetrahedron in this way (and a dual pair of 24-cells is related to the symmetries of a cube).
+To see this orient, a tetrahedron so that its vertices are $(1,1,1)$ and permutations of $(-1,-1,1)$ (that is, alternating vertices of the unit cube), and let $T$ be its rotational symmetry group.
+The four pairs of antipodal points in $V_8$ correspond to the identity and the three 2-fold rotations, and the eight pairs of antipodal points in $V_{16}$ correspond to the eight 3-fold rotations.
 In fact, edges correspond to rotations: If $\qp,\qr\in V_{24}$ are the ends of an edge then $\qe := (\qp\qr^{-1})$ corresponds to a three-fold rotation (that is $\qe ^3=-\oo$), and {\em vice versa}.
 Moreover rotations that have the same axis correspond to edges lying on the same great circle paths.
-Figure~\ref{hdlosequence} (d) shows this on {\em 4DLO}.
+Figure~\ref{hdlosequence}(d) shows this on {\em 4DLO}.
 At right in Figure~\ref{celldown24s} we color cycles of 24-cell edges by which three-fold rotation axis they correspond to, showing symmetry $T^*$.

 We can map the 24-cell to its dual, taking $V_{24}$ to $V_{24}'$ by multiplying (right or left) by $\frac{1}{\sqrt{2}}(\oo+\ii)$, or by any other point in $V_{24}'$.
-The twelve pairs of points in $V_{24}'$ each correspond to a quarter turn about a coordinate axis, exactly the remaining rotational symmetries $O$ of a cube, and $O^*=V_{24}\cup V_{24}$.
-Connecting these vertices by edges corresponding to four-fold rotations we have the model at lower left in Figure~\ref{16cellsequence}, or if we color these by rotation axis, we have the one at right in Figure~\ref{moremodels}.
-Directing these edges gives symmetry $O^*$, but these models have more symmetry, though, because we can pivot around points:
+The twelve pairs of points in $V_{24}'$ each correspond to a quarter turn about a coordinate axis, exactly the remaining rotational symmetries $O$ of a cube.
+The binary octahedral group $O^*=V_{24}\cup V_{24}'$.
+Connecting these vertices by edges corresponding to four-fold rotations we have the model at left in Figure~\ref{16cellsequence}, or if we color these by rotation axis, we have the one at right in Figure~\ref{moremodels}.
+Directing these edges gives symmetry $O^*$, but these models have more symmetry, because we can pivot around points: By multiplying on both left and right, we can fix points, and therefore have symmetry about them. \www{1.4in}